(Inna Varenytsia/AP)

 Only 5% of Latino voters said abortion is the "most important issue facing the country," according to a poll released less than six weeks ahead of the midterm elections.

-WASHINGTON (AP) — President Joe Biden on Monday will survey damage from Hurricane Fiona in Puerto Rico, where tens of thousands of people are still without power two weeks after the storm hit.
+President Joe Biden promises to “rebuild it all” after visiting Puerto Rico on Monday to survey damage from Hurricane Fiona, as tens of thousands of people remain without power two weeks after the storm hit.

 Ian is long gone but water keeps rising in central Florida

-GENEVA, Fla.
-(AP) — Residents in central Florida donned fishing waders, boots and bug spray and canoed or kayaked to their homes on streets where floodwaters continued rising Sunday despite it being four days since Hurricane Ian tore through the state.
+Residents living in parts of central Florida donned fishing waders, boots and bug spray and canoed or kayaked their way to their homes on streets where floodwaters continued rising Sunday despite it being four days since Hurricane Ian tore through the state.

 Ukrainian First Lady Olena Zelenska on Russia's war, educating Ukraine's children and her country's future